Abdurrahman Wahid: Election to chairmanship and first term as chairman

 Abdurrahman's ascendancy to the NU chairmanship was seen positively by Suharto and his New Order regime.
 Abdurrahman's acceptance of Pancasila along with his moderate image won him favor among Government ranks.
 In 1985, Suharto made Abdurrahman a Pancasila indoctrinator.
 In 1987, Abdurrahman showed further support for the regime by criticizing PPP in the lead-up to the 1987 Legislative Elections and further strengthening Suharto's Golkar Party.
 His reward came in the form of a membership of the MPR.
-Although he was viewed with favor by the regime, Abdurrahman criticised the Government over the Kedung Ombo Dam project that was funded by the World Bank.
+Although he was viewed favorably by the regime, Abdurrahman remained a counterweight to the regime by criticizing the Government regarding the World Bank-funded Kedung Ombo Dam project.
 Although this somewhat soured the cordial relationships that Abdurrahman had with the Government, Suharto was still keen on getting political support from NU.

 During his first term as chairman of NU, Abdurrahman focused on reform of the pesantren education system and was successful in increasing the quality of pesantren education system so that it can match up with secular schools.
 In 1987, Abdurrahman also set up study groups in Probolinggo to provide a forum for like-minded individuals within NU to discuss and provide interpretations to Muslim texts.
 Critics accused Abdurrahman of wishing to replace the Arabic Muslim greeting of "assalamualaikum" with the secular greeting of "selamat pagi", which means good morning in Indonesian.